Proxies That Work logo

 Component Function Example

-Proxy Server Relays and modifies the request Datacenter proxy or gateway
+Proxy Server Relays and modifies traffic Datacenter proxy gateway

-Authentication Layer Verifies user identity IP whitelisting or username/password
+Authentication Layer Verifies access rights IP whitelist or credentials

-Rotation Layer Switches IPs between requests Rotating or backconnect proxy pool
+Rotation Layer Changes IP addresses Rotating or backconnect pool

-These components work together to provide controlled, anonymous, and optimized network routing.
+Together, these components enable controlled, anonymous, and optimized network routing.

 Proxy request and response flow (visual overview)